obicons/obicons.github.io/_posts/2023-05-21-leetcode-fstar.md

 groundbreaking functional language that combines dependent types and proof-oriented features.
-By bridging the gap between programming and proving, F\* facilitates a gradual adoption of formal methods by developers.
-In this post, I will provide an introduction to the fundamentals of F* and demonstrate how we can leverage its capabilities to verify a solution to a LeetCode problem.
+By bridging the gap between programming and proving, F\* facilitates a gradual adoption of formal methods by software engineers.
+In this post, I will provide an introduction to the basics of F* and demonstrate how we can leverage its capabilities to verify a solution to a LeetCode problem.
 I can't cover all the background material needed to understand F* in this post.
 I assume that you have some experience in a language like Haskell or OCaml.

 This writing has three goals.
 First, I want to showcase how far formal methods have come.
-Second, there is not a lot of material discussing how to use formal methods.
+Second, there is not a lot of material discussing how to use formal methods, and particularly F\*.
 I hope others are able to learn from my mistakes, and newcomers can pick up some proof-engineering strategies.
 Finally, I want to draw attention to some current pain-points for the sake of improving current formal methods research.

 Contents:
 1. [Basics of F*](#fstar-basics)